 Flip the Vote Leadership Team

-Maria Giudice is a design leader, leadership coach, and public speaker who specializes in building the next generation of creative leaders.
-Maria’s experience includes founding and growing the award-winning design firm Hot Studio, and leading global design teams at Facebook and Autodesk.
+Maria Giudice is a design leader, leadership coach, author, and public speaker who specializes in building the next generation of creative leaders.
+Maria’s experience includes founding and growing the award-winning design firm Hot Studio and leading global design teams at Facebook and Autodesk.
 She has been an active member of the Flip the Vote Leadership Team since 2018.

 Kim Haveson is a social worker practicing in San Francisco and Oakland.
-She has been involved with Flip the Vote since 2018, fundraising, activating her network and contributing to the work of the Leadership Team.
+She has been involved with Flip the Vote since 2018, fundraising, activating her network, and contributing to the work of the Leadership Team.
 Kim is determined to do all she can to participate in the reclaiming and repair of our democracy and to help in the fight for racial justice and economic equality.

 John Ifcher is an economics professor who teaches economics of the public sector, with a focus on poverty and income inequality, and whose research focuses on behavioral economics.
 In 2018, John Ifcher founded Flip the House—an all volunteer group that raised over $700,000 to help Democrats take control of the House—which has evolved into Flip the Vote.
 John currently resides as the Chair of the Advisory Board.

 Daniela Matejkova is a Special Education teacher in Oakland, CA working towards a more inclusive and equitable education system for students of all backgrounds and abilities.
 Although born and raised in Prague, Czech Republic, Daniela feels a huge sense of duty to better our democracy for generations to come, which is why she spends all of her free time with the wonderful Flip the Vote team!